berkmancenter/classifurlr/doc/classification_api.md

 **classifies**

-An array of censorship types this classifier will attempt to determine from the request data.
+An list of censorship types this classifier will attempt to determine from the request data.
 This also relates to which attributes the given classifier will return in a request to /classify.

+The list is a space-delimited string and one or more of the following words: available, blocked.

 **weight**